CITIZENS IN THE ROMAN EMPIRE

 Social Wars (91-88 B.C.): A Struggle to Obtain Citizenship

-As 1st century B.C. began, Rome’s Italian allies were clamoring for their rights, and threatening war if their demands were not granted.
+Resentment grew among the conquered peoples.
+Many felt they were shouldering responsibilities, such as military service, without receiving their fair share of privileges.
+In the 1st century B.C. began, some of Rome’s Italian allies began clamoring for more rights, and threatening war if their demands were not granted.
 We remember that when Rome had conquered Italy, she did not give the Italian people the rights of citizenship.
 They were made subject allies, but received no share in the government.
 The Italian allies had furnished soldiers for the Roman armies, and had helped to make Rome the mistress of the Mediterranean.
 They believed, therefore, that they were entitled to all the rights of Roman citizens; and some of the patriotic leaders of Rome believed so too.
 But it seemed as difficult to break down the distinction between Romans and Italians as it had been many years before to remove the barriers between the patricians and the plebeians.
 [Source: “Outlines of Roman History” by William C. Morey, Ph.D., D.C.L.
 New York, American Book Company (1901) \~]

-The death of Drusus drove the Italians to revolt.
-The war which followed is known in history as the “social war,” or the war of the allies (socii).
+The situation came to a head with the Social War of the first-century B.C., a series of revolts against Roman rule in central Italy.
+The death of Marcus Livius Drusus (before 122 BC – 91 B.C.), a Roman politician and reformer drove the Italians to revolt.
+The “social war,” or the war of the allies (socii).
 It was, in fact, a war of secession.
 The purpose of the allies was now, not to obtain the Roman franchise, but to create a new Italian nation, where all might be equal.
 They accordingly organized a new republic with the central government at Corfinium, a town in the Apennines.
 The new state was modeled after the government at Rome, with a senate of five hundred members, two consuls, and other magistrates.
 Nearly all the peoples of central and southern Italy joined in this revolt.
 Rome was now threatened with destruction, not by a foreign enemy like the Cimbri and Teutones, but by her own subjects.
 The spirit of patriotism revived; and the parties ceased for a brief time from their quarrels.
 Even Marius returned to serve as a legate in the Roman army.
 A hundred thousand men took the field against an equal number raised by the allies.
 In the first year the war was unfavorable to Rome. \~\

 Under Augustus (ruled 27 B.C. - B.C.
 14) the rights of citizenship was granted to a large number of people that had previously been excluded.
 At the beginning of this period only the inhabitants of a comparatively small part of the Italian peninsula were citizens of Rome.
 The franchise was restricted chiefly to those who dwelt upon the lands in the vicinity of the capital.
 But during the civil wars the rights of citizenship had been extended to all parts of Italy and to many cities in Gaul and Spain.